 Once again, don’t try and save money and use a regular shingle as your starter shingle.
 Starter shingles go on the edge of your roof and are key components to avoiding wind damage.
 Once again, many warranties require you to have actual starter shingles.
 No starter shingle = no warranty.

 Install Dedicated Hip and Ridge Shingles

 Most manufacturers also produce shingles that are designed for the hips and edges of your roof.
 Always follow the manufacturer’s instructions.
 If you have to use their branded hip and ridge shingles to achieve the warranty, then do it!

 Be Safe and Follow Safety Protocols

-Always wear a helmet when up on your roof, as well as roofing boots and safety glasses.
+Always wear a helmet when up on your roof, as well as roofing boots, a harness, and safety glasses.
 Read about some other crucial roofing safety tips here.

 4 Steps to Shingle Your Roof Today